ArtNooijen/WFC-AI-OPEN/docs/code/dnd_map_gen_wfc_AI/Logic/PatternLogic.py.md

 ## Model qwen3:8b

 ### 1. **Purpose Summary**
-The `PatternLogic` class is designed to generate and analyze patterns for use in a **Wave Function Collapse (WFC)** algorithm.
+The `PatternLogic` class in `PatternLogic.py` is designed to generate and analyze **rotational patterns** for use in a **Walkable Finite State (WFC)** algorithm.
 Its primary purpose is to:
-- **Extract all possible rotations** of N×N pixel blocks from a grid.
+- Extract all unique **N×N pixel patterns** from a given matrix, including their **rotational variants** (90°, 180°, 270°).
-- **Calculate probability weights** for each unique pattern (including its rotations) to guide the WFC algorithm's stochastic generation of consistent, tileable maps.
+- Calculate **weight probabilities** for each unique pattern to guide the WFC algorithm's stochastic generation of maps.
-- **Convert raw pixel data** into reusable `Pattern` objects with associated weights and probabilities.
+- Convert raw pattern data into reusable `Pattern` objects for further processing.

-This logic is critical for ensuring that generated maps maintain structural coherence while allowing for rotational variations of patterns.

 ---

 ### 2. **Key Functions/Classes and Collaboration**
 **Key Components:**
+- **`Pattern` class** (from `Logic.Pattern`): Represents a unique pattern with its rotations and probabilities.
+- **`PatternLogic` class**: Central logic for pattern extraction and analysis.

+**Key Functions:**
 - **`get_all_rotations(pixelMatrix)`**:
-  - **Purpose**: Generate all 4 rotations (0°, 90°, 180°, 270°) of a given N×N pixel matrix.
+  - Generates all 4 rotational variants of a square matrix (0°, 90°, 180°, 270°).
-  - **Collaboration**: Used by `calculate_patterns_weights_probability` to handle rotational symmetry in pattern analysis.
+  - Returns tuples of rotated matrices for comparison.

-- **`calculate_patterns_weights_probability(N, input_size, pixels)`**:
+- **`calculate_patterns_weights_propability(N, input_size, pixels)`**:
-  - **Purpose**:
-    1. Extract all N×N pixel blocks from the input grid.
-    2. Generate their rotations and count occurrences (weights).
+  - Iterates over the input matrix to extract **N×N sub-patterns**.
+  - For each pattern, computes its **rotational variants** and counts their occurrences.
-    3. Compute probabilities for each unique pattern.
+  - Calculates **weights** (frequency) and **probabilities** for each unique pattern.
-    4. Convert raw pixel data into `Pattern` objects with weights/probabilities.
+  - Converts raw patterns into `Pattern` objects for downstream use.
-  - **Collaboration**: Relies on `get_all_rotations` to handle rotations and uses the `Pattern` class to encapsulate patterns for WFC.

-**Collaboration Flow**:
+**Collaboration Flow:**
-- `calculate_patterns_weights_probability` processes the input grid, uses `get_all_rotations` to generate rotations, and aggregates statistics.
+1. `get_all_rotations` generates rotational variants of a pattern.
+2. `calculate_patterns_weights_propability` uses these rotations to count occurrences and compute probabilities.
-- The resulting `Pattern` objects are used by the WFC algorithm to enforce consistency across the generated map.
+3. Results are stored as `Pattern` objects, which are likely used in the WFC algorithm to guide tile placement.

 ---

 ### 3. **External Dependencies or APIs Used**
-- **`matplotlib.pyplot`**:
-  - **Usage**: Not directly used in the provided code, but imported.
-Likely for visualization of patterns or debugging.
+- **`matplotlib.pyplot`**: Not directly used in the provided code, but imported.
+May be for future visualization of patterns.
-- **`math`**:
-  - **Usage**: For mathematical operations (e.g., rotations, size calculations).
+- **`math`**: Used for mathematical operations (e.g., rotations, matrix manipulations).
-- **`Pattern` class (from `Logic.Pattern`)**:
+- **`Pattern` class** (from `Logic.Pattern`): Stores pattern data (rotations, weights, probabilities) for reuse.
-  - **Purpose**: Represents a pattern with its rotations, weights, and probabilities.
-  - **Collaboration**: The `calculate_patterns_weights_probability` method converts raw pixel data into `Pattern` objects.

 ---

 ### 4. **Extension Ideas, Pitfalls, or TODOs**
-**Extension Ideas**:
+**Extension Ideas:**
-- **Add Flipping Symmetry**: Support horizontal/vertical flips in addition to rotations for more pattern variations.
+- **Add flipping symmetry** (horizontal/vertical flips) to account for more pattern variations.
-- **Optimize for Large Grids**: Implement spatial partitioning or parallel processing to handle large input sizes efficiently.
+- **Optimize memory usage**: Current code stores all patterns as tuples, which may be inefficient for large matrices.
+Consider using hashable structures or compression.
+- **Support non-square matrices**: The current rotation logic assumes square matrices.
+Extend to handle rectangular inputs.
-- **Integrate with WFC Algorithm**: Directly tie the `Pattern` objects to WFC's propagation logic for real-time constraint enforcement.
+- **Integrate with WFC algorithm**: Use the generated patterns and probabilities to implement the WFC tile generation logic.

-**Pitfalls**:
-- **Memory Usage**: Storing all unique patterns (especially for large grids) could consume significant memory.
-Consider pruning rare patterns.
-- **Rotation Overlap**: Ensure that rotations are uniquely identified to avoid double-counting patterns.
-- **Edge Cases**: Handle non-square grids or irregular input sizes gracefully.

-**TODOs**:
-- **Implement Flipping Logic**: Extend `get_all_rotations` to include horizontal/vertical flips.
-- **Add Visualization**: Use `matplotlib` to plot patterns and their probabilities for debugging.
+**Pitfalls:**
+- **Rotation logic errors**: The current rotation code may have edge cases (e.g., empty matrices, non-square inputs) that need validation.
-- **Refactor for Efficiency**: Replace nested loops with vectorized operations or NumPy for faster processing.
+- **Performance issues**: For large input sizes, the nested loops and duplicate-checking may be slow.
+Consider using sets or hash maps for faster deduplication.

----

-This code forms the foundation for generating rotationally consistent patterns in a WFC-based procedural map generator, balancing flexibility and structural integrity.
+- **Probability normalization**: Ensure the probability calculation handles edge cases (e.g., zero-weight patterns).

+**TODOs:**
+- Implement the actual WFC algorithm using the generated patterns.
+- Add visualization with `matplotlib` to display patterns and their probabilities.
+- Validate rotation logic for edge cases (e.g., 1×1 matrices, empty inputs).
+- Optimize the `patterns_without_duplicates` step using more efficient data structures (e.g., `set`).

 ## Detected Imports